-Sonos is still the heavyweight in home audio, but buying a Sonos speaker (or several) is just the start.
+Sonos is still the heavyweight champ for multi-room home audio, but buying a Sonos speaker (or several) is just the start.
 There's so much potential in this entire ecosystem, providing you know how to tap into it.

 Many of the best Sonos secrets are covered in our Sonos tips and tricks.
 One of these is Trueplay, and below we're going to explain how to use it and how to get the most of it.

 Trueplay is Sonos' proprietary tuning technology.
 It takes into account the acoustics of the room around the speaker and uses that information to change how your Sonos speaker sounds.

 The placement of your Sonos speaker is important; sound reflects off walls, furniture β pretty much everything β and that affects how your music sounds.
 And look, your speaker will still sound good without it, but Trueplay just gives it those extra few tweaks.

 No speaker left behind: How to use your old Sonos speakers for AirPlay 2

 Apple's HomePod has its own version of Trueplay, but that's all done automatically.
 In the case of Sonos, you'll need to do it all manually β but it's worth taking the time to do so.
 We'll show you how.

 Before we go any further, it's important to point out that Trueplay is only available to iOS users.
 It seems crazy that this is still the case, though Sonos promises it's working on it.

 And it's worth noting that Sonos now offers Auto Trueplay on the Move speaker, due to it being a speaker that gets moved around a lot.

 When you first set up your shiny new Sonos speaker, you should (so long as you're setting up with an iOS device) be prompted to tune with Trueplay.
 But as it's not compulsory we'll forgive you if you skipped it.
 If you did, here's how to find it.